iossifovlab/snakeobjects/documentation/tutorial.rst

 Briefly, the directory contains the reference genome (``chrAll.fa``), the known genes (``genes.txt``), and the regions targeted by the exome capture (``targetRegions.txt``).
-For the purposes of the tutorial we will use only the first 1MB of the human chromosome 1 that contains 54 transcripts from 36 different genes.
+For the purposes of the tutorial we will use only the first 1MB of human chromosome 1 that contains 54 transcripts from 36 different genes.
 The genes include 67 protein coding regions/exons that are targeted by the hypothetical exome capture.
 There are also 768 fastq files in the sub-directories of ``input/fastq`` grouped